What Are Botanical Terpenes

 CBD has become an increasingly popular way for people to support their mental and physical wellness.
 Learning a few basic CBD facts can help you understand how it exactly works with the body for these effects.

 As one of the main cannabinoids found naturally in cannabis plants (along with THC, another well-known cannabinoid), CBD can work with the body’s endocannabinoid system (ECS) to help maintain internal balance.

 The ECS is a complex messaging system that uses cannabinoid receptors and naturally produced endocannabinoids to send messages throughout the body and activate certain biological functions as needed.

-CBD has been found to help promote relaxation, boost the mood, ease physical discomfort, combat stress, and improve sleep quality.
-Unlike THC, CBD is not psychoactive and cannot alter your mental state.
+CBD has been found to help promote relaxation, boost the mood, ease physical discomfort, combat stress, and may improve sleep quality.
+A core difference between THC and CBD is that CBD is not psychoactive and cannot alter your mental state.